 When Should I Visit?

-If you want to experience winter at its finest in Lake Geneva, consider a visit between January 29 and February 2, when you can also catch Winterfest and the US National Snow Sculpting Championship.
+Opening day at the Ice Castles varies by year based on weather conditions, but the attraction typically opens in late January and runs through the beginning of March.
+If you want to experience winter at its finest in Lake Geneva, consider a visit during Winterfest and the US National Snow Sculpting Championship.
 Winterfest, which features a variety of family-friendly events around town, runs simultaneously to the Snow Sculpting Championship, where teams of the country’s most talented snow sculptors compete for the national title.
 See incredible works of ice up close and personal, then vote for your favorite to win the People’s Choice award!

 To Get That Perfect Photo…